Rehab Resources

 If the patient wants to work independently and doesn't realize when they are misarticulating, another option is Speech Sounds On Cue which is included in our Monthly Subscription.

-Video of Rosenbek's 8-step Hierarchy
+Video of Rosenbek's Hierarchy of Integral Stimulation

 Demonstrated by speech-pathology grad student